Conan Gray Says His Forthcoming Album Kid Krow Was Inspired by His 'Pretty Tough' Childhood

 “The past year has been a lot of healing wounds that didn’t really have time to heal because they were just constantly getting reopened over and over as a kid,” he explains.
 “And I also think that the past year has been a lot of learning and a lot of growing pains.”

-Now, he’s kicking off 2020 by announcing Kid Krow, performing at Coachella in April and releasing the album’s last track, “The Story,” on Friday.
+Now, he’s kicking off 2020 by announcing Kid Krow, performing at Coachella in April and releasing the album’s last track, “The Story,” today.

 The new song follows some of the darkest parts of his own “pretty tough” childhood and that of his friends growing up “in the middle of Texas.”